Skip to main content

 Sports and Arts Grants

-A limited amount of funding is available to graduates or undergraduates who wish to undertake a sporting or arts activity.
-Applications are considered on a first-come, first-served, basis until the funds are exhausted.
+A limited amount of funding is available to enrolled graduates or undergraduates who wish to undertake a sporting or arts activity.
+Applications are considered on a first-come, first-served basis until the funds are fully allocated.
 Click here to download an application form, and eligibility criteria for application.

-Undergraduates who wish to travel abroad during the vacation for non-academic purposes may apply for a travel grant (£100-£500).
-Applicants should note that travel grants funds are limited and extremely popular; not all applications will be successful and those that are may not receive the full amount requested.
+Undergraduates who wish to travel abroad during a vacation for non-academic purposes may apply for a travel grant (typically between £100 to £500).
+Please note that travel grant funds are limited and extremely popular; not all applications will be successful, and those that are may not receive the full amount requested.

-Details on how to apply are sent out from the Academic Office by email, in Michaelmas term for travel during the Christmas Vacation, and in Hilary term for travel during the Easter and Long Vacations.
+Details on how to apply are sent out from the Academic Office by email, in Michaelmas Term for travel during the Christmas Vacation, and in Hilary Term for travel during the Easter and Summer Vacations.

 Ashok Ranganathan Travel Grant